jerik/socket-io-on-docker/README.md

 ## 8. Try it on the host browser.

-localhost:3000 does not work.
+http://localhost:3000 on the host browser does not work.
 You neeed to get the port of your app that docker mapped.
-This you can see in the docker ps output under the column PORTS.
-In this case
+This you can see in the ``docker ps`` output under the column PORTS.
+In my case

 ```
 0.0.0.0:49160->3000/tcp